FEMUR ANATOMY

 • Function

-• Major attachment point for several muscles involved in hip and thigh movement
+• Major attachment point for several muscles involved in your hip and thigh movement

 • Feature: Trochanteric Fossa